 If the student has not satisfactorily completed his/her assignments at the end of the maximum time frame they may re-enroll in MECR to have more time to complete their work.
 We do not repeat courses.

 9. Right of appeal: On written appeal by a student, failure to meet one or more satisfactory academic progress requirements will be evaluated by the MECR administration.
+A student must include the following in their appeal: The student must explain why they failed to make Satisfactory Academic Progress.
+The student must then explain what has changed in their situation that will allow them to meet Satisfactory Academic Progress requirements at the next evaluation.
 A student will be notified of the decision within two weeks of receipt of the written appeal request.
 The following types of information may be considered in determining if a student is still maintaining satisfactory academic progress:

 – Unusual circumstances, such as extended illness or serious injury of the student or death in the immediate family;

 If a student with mitigating circumstances falls in to unsatisfactory academic progress as a result of these circumstances we would review that student’s file and work with them to get them to 70% or satisfactory academic progress.
 This will be done on a case by case basis and will take into account those mitigating circumstances.